statechannels/statechannels/packages/fmg-rock-paper-scissors/README.md

 // Bob ---> message4B ----> Alice
 ```

-Now they are back in the `Start` state, Alice is free to propose another
+Now they are back in the `Resting` state, Alice is free to propose another
 round if she wishes.

 Either play may communicate their wish to end the game at any point by moving to an `RPS.Conclude` state.